 Mike Kenstowicz defends clients against products liability and public nuisance claims in federal and state courts and has experience drafting filings for all stages of litigation.
 He has drafted appellate briefs, pleadings, and dispositive, evidentiary, discovery, and procedural motions.
 He also has assisted clients in removing cases to federal court and obtaining the transfer of cases to multidistrict litigation forums.

-Mike also maintains an active pro bono practice.
+Mike maintains an active pro bono practice.
 Recently, he was on a team that obtained exculpatory DNA evidence on behalf of a client who has spent more than 40 years in prison and used that evidence to vacate the client's conviction under Pennsylvania's Post Conviction Relief Act.
-After the conviction was vacated, Mike drafted the principal briefing for a degree of guilt hearing to defend the client against a first-degree murder charge.
+After the conviction was vacated, Mike drafted the principal briefing for a degree-of-guilt hearing to defend the client against a first-degree murder charge.